 Sen. Watson has served as a primary care physician in Savannah since 1988.
 He practices internal medicine with a specialty in geriatrics.
 He is a native of Twin City, Georgia and is a graduate of Emanuel County Institute and the University of Georgia.
 He earned his medical degree from the Medical College of Georgia.

-Sen. Watson and his wife, Bernice, a Savannah-Chatham Public School teacher, live on Isle of Hope.
-They have three sons.
+Sen. Watson and his wife, Bernice, a retired public school special education teacher, live on Isle of Hope.
+They have three sons, two daughters in law, and one grandson.